AmericasNLP/americasnlp2021/data/shipibo_konibo-spanish/README.md

 }
 ```

-##Monolingual data
+## Monolingual data

-You can also use monolingual data from the following repository: https://github.com/iapucp/multilingual-data-peru/edit/master/ShaShiYaYi
+There is monolingual data available in the repository: https://github.com/iapucp/multilingual-data-peru/edit/master/ShaShiYaYi

 If you use this corpus, please cite the following article:
 ```